Angel's 3Piece!

 Angel's 3Piece! (天使の3P!, Tenshi no 3P!) is a Japanese light novel series written by Sagu Aoyama and illustrated by Tinkle.
-ASCII Media Works have published eight volumes since June 2012 under their Dengeki Bunko imprint.
+ASCII Media Works published eleven volumes from June 2012 to February 2018 under their Dengeki Bunko imprint.
 The light novel has received a manga adaptation and a separate spin-off manga series titled Tenshi no 3P! no 3P!!.
 A 12-episode anime television series adaptation by Project No.9 aired between July and September 2017.

 Plot

-Kyō Nukui is a teenager who refuses to go to school, and spends his days composing songs and publishing them online.
+Kyō Nukui is a teenager who refuses to go to school and spends his days composing songs and publishing them online.
 One day, he is approached by a trio of orphaned little girls who ask for his help to hold a performance at the church/orphanage where they live.
 Intrigued by their request and impressed with their skills, Kyō decides to help them.